 The entire Leopard People Series focuses on humans who have ability of shape-shifting to leopards.
-Each plot covers one couple that are destined to be mated in this lifetime like how they have been so many lifetimes in the past.
+Each plot covers one couple that are destined to be mated in this lifetime just like so many lifetimes in the past.
 And surrounding this couple the plot expands on this species of leopard shape-shifters, their advantages as being so, their perils and how their lives move along in this 21st century.
-All of the plots are either set in Borneo Rain Forest - coast of South East Asia - and New Orleans in USA or eventually lead there.
-These leopards come from very hard and cruel lairs, but they come out on their own, find their mate (contrary to what generations of the men in their lairs have been doing), infiltrate the mobs and acquire the territories taking over them - some being ruled with an iron fist and some being ruled with a gentle hand but all turning towards a better world.
+All of the plots are either set in Borneo Rain Forest - coast of South East Asia - and Louisiana and Texas in USA or eventually lead there.
+These leopards come from very hard and cruel lairs, but they come out on their own, find their mate, infiltrate the mobs and acquire the territories taking over them.

 On a particular uncontrollable heat period of her leopard – Gatita – Sonia Lopez goes into the deeper swamps of New Orleans to settle her.
 Instead she and her leopard get claimed by Joshua Tregre and his leopard Shadow.
 Raised in the rain forests of Borneo, Joshua is the recent addition in taking over the crime syndicate in New Orleans – taking over specifically Rafe Cordeau’s territory.
 Sonia didn’t want anything to do with mobsters, guns and the cruel games these men play.
 She had carved a niche for herself in this part of the world that did not connect to her past in anyway.
 But her fierce spirit and loyal nature pulls Joshua to her as much as her leopard calls for his.
 As well as her immense knowledge and workmanship in restoring old homes – a skill he needed to restore his current home.
 And Joshua doesn’t lose the opportunity that brings him closer to Sonia.
 How does her past and his current clash, how both Sonia and Joshua resolve it with less consequences to them and at the same time make a life out of all this chaos is what the rest of the plot traverses about.